-2.2 Green Marketing
+2.2 deen Marketing

 The American Marketing Association (AMA) defines that "green marketing is the marketing of products that are presumed to be environmentally safe.
-This green marketing incorporates a broad range of activities, including product modification, changes to the productions process, packaging, changes, as well as modifying advertising "(Istantia, et al. 2016).
-That is, green marketing is marketing that markets products that are considered safe for the environment.
-This includes several things such as product modification, changes in the production process, packaging, to changes in the promotion process.
+This green marketing incorporates a broad range of activities, including product modification, changes to the prod 54 ons process, packaging, changes, as well as modifying advertising "(Istantia, et al. 2016).
+That is, green marketing is marke 65 that markets products that are considered safe for the environment.
+This includes several things such as product modification, changes in the production process, packaging 24 changes in the promotion process.

 Mintu and Lozada define green marketing as the application of marketing tools to provide change facilities for organizational satisfaction and individual goals in carrying out maintenance, protection, and conservation activities for natural resources (Silvia, H, & Kusumawati, 2014).
-Green marketing objectives according to Grant, divided into three stages: Green stage; The greenest stage (Silvia, H, & Kusumawati, 2014).
+Green marketing objectives according to Grant, divided into three stages: Green stage; Greener stage; The greenest stage (Silvia, H, & Kusumawati, 2014).

-The marketing mix in green marketing is a marketing mix that must be responsive to environmental problems because it aims at environmental sustainability which consists of: Green Product; Green Price; Green Place; and Green Promotion (Agustin, et al. 2015; Silvia, H, & Kusumawati, 2014)Some green marketing strategies that can be adapted, namely: 1.
-Successful market segmentation and concentration on selected market segmentation; 2.
+The marketing mix in green marketing is a marketing 149 that must be responsive to environmental problems because it aims at environmental sustainability which consists of: Green Product; Green Price; Green Place; and Green Promotion (Agustin 61) al. 2015; Silvia, H, & Kusumawati, 2014)Some green marketing strategies that can be adapted, namely: 1.
+Successful 60 rket segmentation and concentration on selected market segmentation; 2.
 Developing a new generation of green product; 3.
 Green Positioning; 4.
 Applying Green Promotion; 5.
 Green Packaging; 6.
 Deciding about Green Prices; 7.
 Applying "green" logistics; 8.
 Changing the attitude towards waste (Nandini, 2016).